Masters-Kinesiology (IP-Thesis Defense 12/23)

 But then the entire world stopped with Covid.

 All employees at Gym B were put on a leave of absence in March 2020.
-This required me to think outside of the box as my clients were reaching out to me needing to continue training to avoid regression.
-I started doing in-person (socially distanced) sessions and virtual sessions with them, and by word of mouth I had people from other states and different time zones signing up for virtual training with me.
-The best part, is that I was able to offer rates on my own terms, and my clients were delighted that I was reasonable and super competitive to the rates they were paying to train with me at the gym before the pandemic.
+This required me to think outside of the box as my clients were reaching out to me needing to continue training.
+I started offering in-person (socially distanced) sessions and virtual sessions with them, and by word of mouth I had people from other states and different time zones signing up for virtual training with me.

 By December 2020, we were nine months into the pandemic, technically still holding a job to return to...at least we thought so.